Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/redshift.md

    activate AWS Redshift cluster if you don't have one ready.
 4. (Optional)
    [Allow](https://aws.amazon.com/premiumsupport/knowledge-center/cannot-connect-redshift-cluster/)
-   connections from Hero Pixel to your Redshift cluster \(if they exist in separate VPCs\).
+   connections from HeroPixelto your Redshift cluster \(if they exist in separate VPCs\).
 5. (Optional)
    [Create](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) a
    staging S3 bucket \(for the COPY strategy\).

 ### Permissions in Redshift

-Hero Pixel writes data into two schemas, whichever schema you want your data to land in, e.g.
+HeroPixelwrites data into two schemas, whichever schema you want your data to land in, e.g.
-`my_schema` and a "Raw Data" schema that Hero Pixel uses to improve ELT reliability.
+`my_schema` and a "Raw Data" schema that HeroPixeluses to improve ELT reliability.
 By default, this raw data schema is `airbyte_internal` but this can be overridden in the Redshift Destination's advanced settings.
-Hero Pixel also needs to query Redshift's [SVV_TABLE_INFO](https://docs.aws.amazon.com/redshift/latest/dg/r_SVV_TABLE_INFO.html) table for metadata about the tables Hero Pixel manages.
+HeroPixelalso needs to query Redshift's [SVV_TABLE_INFO](https://docs.aws.amazon.com/redshift/latest/dg/r_SVV_TABLE_INFO.html) table for metadata about the tables HeroPixelmanages.

 To ensure the `airbyte_user` has the correction permissions to:

 - create schemas in your database
-- grant usage to any existing schemas you want Hero Pixel to use
+- grant usage to any existing schemas you want HeroPixelto use
 - grant select to the `svv_table_info` table

 You can execute the following SQL statements